 What is Prevalence?

-- “Prevalence” is the proportion of a population who have (or had) a specific characteristic in a given time period – in medicine, typically an illness, a condition, or a risk factor such as depression or smoking.
+- Prevalence is the proportion of a population who have a specific characteristic in a given time period.

 How is Prevalence Reported?

-- Prevalence is usually expressed as a percentage (5%, or 5 people out of 100), or as the number of cases per 10,000 or 100,000 people, depending on how common the illness or risk factor is in the population.
+- Prevalence may be reported as a percentage (5%, or 5 people out of 100), or as the number of cases per 10,000 or 100,000 people.
+The way prevalence is reported depends on how common the characteristic is in the population.

-- There are several ways to measure and report prevalence, which vary according to the timeframe for the estimate:
+- There are several ways to measure and report prevalence depending on the timeframe of the estimate.

 - Point prevalence is the proportion of a population that has the characteristic at a specific point in time.

 - Period prevalence is the proportion of a population that has the characteristic at any point during a given time period of interest.
-“Past 12 months” is a commonly used timeframe.
+“Past 12 months” is a commonly used period.

-- Lifetime prevalence is the proportion of a population who, at some point in life up to the time of assessment, has ever had the characteristic.
+- Lifetime prevalence is the proportion of a population who, at some point in life has ever had the characteristic.

 How is Prevalence Different from Incidence?

-- “Incidence” is a measure of the number of new cases of a characteristic (such as illness or risk factor) that arise in a population over a given period (e.g., a month, a year, etc.); whereas prevalence is the proportion of a population who have (or had) a specific characteristic in a given time period, regardless of when they first acquired the characteristic.
+- Incidence is a measure of the number of new cases of a characteristic that develop in a population in a specified time period; whereas prevalence is the proportion of a population who have a specific characteristic in a given time period, regardless of when they first developed the characteristic.

-- In medicine and public health, one often studies incident (new) cases to help identify causes and prevent additional cases, particularly for infectious/communicable illness.
+- Researchers may study incident (new) cases of illnesses to help identify causes and prevent additional cases.
+Incidence is often reported for infectious diseases.

-- Some methodological differences that may affect comparisons between studies include, but are not limited to: the populations covered; the timing of data collection; sample design; mode of data collection; instruments and surveys used; operational definitions; and, estimation methods.
+- Differences in methodology may impact prevalence estimates.
+Some methodological differences that may affect comparisons between studies include, but are not limited to: the populations covered; the timing of data collection; sample design; mode of data collection; instruments and surveys used; operational definitions; and, estimation methods.